Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 1. Stay hydrated

-Fatigue is one of the first signs if your body is dehydrated.
+Fatigue is one of the first signs that your body is dehydrated.
 Sip water throughout the day.
-While individual needs vary, the Institute of Medicine advises men to aim for approximately 15 cups of fluids daily, while women should aim for around 12 cups.
-In addition to water and drinks like tea, coffee, and juices, you may also get your fluids from fruits and vegetables that are high in liquid content (up to 90%), like melons, cucumbers, zucchini, squash, strawberries, and citrus fruits.
+While individual needs vary, the Institute of Medicine recommends that men aim for about 15 cups of fluids daily, while women aim for about 12 cups.
+In addition to water and drinks like tea, coffee, and juices, you may also get your fluids from fruits and vegetables that are high in water content (up to 90%), such as melons, cucumbers, zucchini, squash, strawberries, and citrus fruits.

 2. Eat nutrient-dense foods

-Since semaglutide reduces appetite, focusing on nutrient-dense foods is important to ensure your body gets the necessary vitamins and minerals for sustained energy.
-Include proteins, healthy fats, and complex carbohydrates to offer a steady release of energy and prevent blood sugar crashes.
+Since semaglutide reduces appetite, focusing on nutrient-dense foods is important to ensure your body gets the vitamins and minerals it needs for sustained energy.
+Include proteins, healthy fats, and complex carbohydrates to provide steady energy and prevent blood sugar crashes.

-It’s also important to load up on vitamins and minerals like leafy greens, dairy, and fortified foods to help prevent iron, vitamin B12, and magnesium deficiencies.
+It’s also important to load up on vitamins and minerals, such as leafy greens, dairy, and fortified foods, to help prevent iron, vitamin B12, and magnesium deficiencies.

 3. Get enough sleep